-BlackBerry has made conscious efforts in the recent past to improve its product portfolio, having made quite a few technology-focused acquisitions such as QNX, Secusmart and Movirtu.
+BlackBerry has made conscious efforts in the recent past to improve its product portfolio, having made quite a few technology-focused acquisitions such as Secusmart Movirtu and Good Technology.

 During Q3 CY 2014, BlackBerry acquired Movirtu, a U.K. based start-up that provides a virtual SIM platform that enables users to have their personal and business phone numbers operating on the same smartphone.
 The technology works on devices running iOS, BlackBerry OS as well as Android devices.
 The acquisition complements much of the company’s current efforts in the mobile device management space.

 BlackBerry has been able to charge a premium for its service and security infrastructure, which is why many corporate IT departments view it as the leader in wireless security.
 However, rivals such as Apple and Google have come up with their own enterprise-focused solutions by partnering with other companies.
-For instance, Google is expected to integrate Samsung's KNOX technology with upcoming versions of Android software to make it more appealing to security conscious users.
-Apple has teamed up with IBM to increase the deployment of its iPhone and iPad devices in the enterprise market.
+For instance, Apple has teamed up with IBM to increase the deployment of its iPhone and iPad devices in the enterprise market.
 Offerings such as these could hurt BlackBerry's monetization of its core enterprise business.